Wyatt's rebellion: Courtenay

 Courtenay was imprisoned in the Tower on 12 February 1554 where he was confronted by Wyatt in front of three witnesses.
 Wyatt asserted that Courtenay was involved in the plot which had been planned for his benefit.
 Although Courtenay denied it, there were other prisoners who also accused him of involvement and provided information on his role.
 However, established law did not prescribe the death penalty for someone who had only consented to treason and not committed any overt act.
 Instead, the person was to be sentenced to life in prison with all of their property to be confiscated.
-Unable to find any credible evidence that Courtenay had committed acts of treason he was exiled to Italy where lived until his death two years later.
+Unable to find any credible evidence that Courtenay had committed acts of treason, the government exiled him to Italy where he lived until his death two years later.

 Thomas

 While in the Tower awaiting trial, Thomas stabbed himself in the stomach with a bread knife.
-It was not fatal, however, and he was arraigned on 9 May 1554.
+It was not fatal, and he was arraigned on 9 May 1554.
 Thomas was charged with putting his plot to murder Mary in writing, found guilty and sentenced to death.
 On 18 May, he was hanged, beheaded and quartered but not before vehemently declaiming against Mary and declaring that he “died for his country”.